ishanjogalekar/Cyber-Security-repo/Basic Of Hacking.md

 Mostly these OS installed in a virtual environment
 🔷 **Virtual box**: Most used, advance, free
                                      Link: https://www.virtualbox.org/

-🕶  **VMware**: Commonly used with MAC PC, mostly free but some features paid
+🕶  **VMware**:Commonly used with MAC PC, mostly free but some features paid
                                      Link: https://www.vmware.com/in.html